NVIDIA/aistore/docs/getting_started.md

 In summary:

+* for the complete list of AIS executables (with build and install instructions), see [Tools and Utilities](https://github.com/NVIDIA/aistore/blob/main/cmd/README.md);
 * for development using _local playground_, please also see [local playground](https://github.com/NVIDIA/aistore/tree/main/deploy/dev/local);
 * for docker and minikube builds supported by _this_ repository, see [docker and minikube](https://github.com/NVIDIA/aistore/tree/main/deploy) deployments;
 * finally, for production build and deployment, please refer to the [ais-k8s repository](https://github.com/NVIDIA/ais-k8s).